basiliskjs/basilisk/docs/source/collections.rst

     with the value and key for each item in turn.
 Optionally, you can specify a context which will appear as ``this`` to the function.

-.. method:: HashMap.items() -> Vector
+.. method:: HashMap.values() -> Vector

-    Returns a Vector containing the items in the StringMap, in an undefined order.
+    Returns a Vector containing the values in the StringMap, in an undefined order.

 .. method:: HashMap.keys() -> Vector